AviatrixSystems/Docs/HowTos/meraki_to_transit.rst

 4. **Repeat the above step 3 and 4** Repeat the above 2 steps for the remaining Spoke VPCs.

-Note in Aviatrix solution, Spoke VPCs have no connectivities to each other by default.
+Note in Aviatrix solution, Spoke VPCs have no connectivity to each other by default.
 If a Spoke VPC needs connectivity to another Spoke VPC, for example, the shared service VPC, configure `AWS Peering <http://docs.aviatrix.com/HowTos/peering.html#aws-peering>`_ or `Aviatrix Encrypted Peering <http://docs.aviatrix.com/HowTos/peering.html#encrypted-peering>`_ from the Controller console.

 In this example, Meraki vMX100 is already deployed in us-west-2 (Oregon) region in VPC with 10.10.0.0/16.